beyond-decentralized/AIRport/ORMs/tarmaq/query/doc/structure/functions.md

         - [Exists](#exists)

 <!-- /TOC -->
-Following functions are defined by TIQL.
+Following functions are defined by Tarmaq (more will be added as needed).

 ## SQL Functions